ADACS-Australia/adacs_template_python_base/docs/content/template_maintenance.md

 ### Hooks

-There are two files in the `hooks` directory: one which gets run before a tempalte gets rendered and one which gets rendered after a template gets rendered.  **Both of these files are actually Jinja2 templates.**  As a result, these files can actually possess invalid code.
-They do not get automatically formatted or linted as a result, so please be careful when developing these files; try to maintain proper coding style, for example.
+There are two files in the `hooks` directory: one which gets run *before* a tempalte gets rendered and one which gets run *after* a template gets rendered.  **Both of these files are actually Jinja2 templates.**  As a result, these files can legitimately possess invalid code.  **Be particularly careful if your code editor is configured to autoformat code, since this can cause unintended bugs in these files.**

 ## Changes to documentation